 Behavior Targeting Others

 The following behavior targeting others shall be prohibited:

 - Threatening another person, including a student or employee;

 - Intentionally, knowingly, or negligently causing physical harm to any person;

-- Engaging in conduct that constitutes harassment, bullying, or dating violence directed toward another person, including a student or employee; [See DIA series, FFD series, and FFE as appropriate]
+- Engaging in conduct that constitutes harassment, sexual assault, dating violence, stalking, or bullying directed toward another person, including a student or employee; [See DIA series, FFD series, and FFE as appropriate]

 - Hazing with or without the consent of a student; [See FLBC]

 - Initiations by organizations that include features that are dangerous, harmful, or degrading to the student, a violation of which also renders the organization subject to appropriate discipline; and